mehdishahdoost/ds-alg/README.md

 * Find element in sorted and rotated array with O(log n) complexity
 * Find minimum element in sorted and rotated array with O(log n) complexity
 * Find second Largest element in array with O(n) complexity
+* Find the number occurring odd number of times in an array